bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

         }
 ```

-### Other Recommended Fields
+### Other recommended fields
-Below are fields which are recommended but not required when creating an order.
+Below are fields that are recommended but not required when creating an order.

 **Customer ID**

 The customer_id will determine the price the shopper pays for an item.
-Customer ID’s are tied to customer group discounts and Price Lists.
+Links exists between customer IDs, customer group discounts, and price lists.
 Set the `customer_id` to 0 when creating a guest order.

-**Shipping Address**
+**Shipping address**

-If a shipping address is not provided, it will default to the billing addresses provided.
+If there is no shipping address, it will default to the billing addresses provided.

 **Status**